rvanmazijk/Cape-vs-SWA/manuscript/reading-notes_rvm.md

 - Scale-dependence (spatial, taxonomic, temporal) of ecological and evolutionary questions
 - Phylogenetic turnover NB in this!

+## May 2020

+### $EH \sim area$

+Statement I want to make:

+> Larger areas necessarily contain a greater variety of environmental conditions, and thus potential niches.
+This enables species packing to be more pronounced/apparent(?) at broader scales.

+- My own thought:

+    > In the same way that the SAR involves an increase in the diversity of entities as a sampled/considered area is made larger, so does this intuitively happen with the diversity of conditions in areas: increasing in larger areas.

+- Taylor's $b$ (of mean-variance relationship fame, describing the rate of said relationship; $s^2 = am^b$) is greater in larger sampling areas, w/ generality.
+Thus, the variance of spatially structured features also tends to increase with a greater sampled area.
+(Lepš, 1993; Sawyer, 1989; Yamamura, 1990)

+-

 ## Reading list

 - http://www.pnas.org/content/early/2018/05/17/1721464115?collection=